 - Sophies Bar @ The Dean – A luxe rooftop restaurant where you can pull up a stool and get comfortable at any time, day or night.
 Incredible views of the Dublin skyline with an amazing team of bartenders who really know how to create a world-class cocktail.
 Laid-back vibes during the week-days but on the weekends this is the spot to party til the sun-rises…which you can actually watch from the dizzying heights up here!

 One place where Grinder and other gay hook-up apps have really made a difference worldwide is the closing of saunas and bathhouses.
-While continental Europe cities such as Prague, Brussels, and Lisbon have reversed the trend, the Ireland gay sauna scene is pretty dire.
+While continental Europe cities such as Barcelona, Brussels and Berlin and have reversed the trend, the Ireland gay sauna scene is pretty dire.

 In Dublin, the bathhouse/sauna scene has been particularly hard hit and currently, if you want to explore the naughtier side of Dublin there is now only one true gay sauna in Dublin to visit and two popular gay hang-out spots.
 Public cruising in Dublin was previously very popular but we do not recommend it anymore – outside of bars and sauna’s – as most well-known spots have more police patrols and wide-spread CCTV surveillance.

-- The Boilerhouse – The best gay sauna in Dublin with modern facilities, a central location and a mixed bag crowd.
-While generally younger you can find everyone here from out-of-towners to tourist, locals, and students!
+- The Boilerhouse – The best gay sauna in Dublin with modern facilities, a central location, and a mixed bag crowd.
+While generally younger you can find everyone here from out-of-towners to tourist, locals, and drop dead gorgeous students!
 The Boilerhouse sauna is very welcoming to foreigners and will happily explain to you how things work if needed, and there are various discounts displayed on their website.
-Facilities include the sauna, jacuzzi, coffee bar, play area, steam room and showers – but there is also private cabins for rent.
+Facilities include the sauna, jacuzzi, coffee bar, play area, steam room, and showers – but there is also private cabins for rent.

 - The Dock – A small sauna for those who haven’t yet figured out how to work the internet – basically older guys, many of who are not ‘out’ in their normal life.
 There is no website, and it is never very busy – but the Dock is part of the Inn on the Liffey Guesthouse, a gay-popular guesthouse with handy location.
 Open 24 hours over the weekend, there is a small lounge, dark room, and private cabins as the Dock hook-up spot.